-Abdominal massage is a non-invasive therapy targeting the large intestine area gently manipulating the abdomen to ease constipation symptoms.
+Abdominal massage targets the large intestine area gently manipulating the abdomen to ease constipation symptoms.
 It can encourage poo to move through the bowel.
 The massage is usually carried out in a clockwise pattern, following the path of the bowel, and normally takes roughly 20 minutes.
+It can:

 • Help relax your stomach muscles that in turn can help digestion and relieve constipation